Casper Test FAQ (19 Questions Answered)

 3. What Medical Schools Require Casper?

-There are 14 scenarios in the Casper test, and each one is scored by a different rater.
+How is Casper scored?
+There are 11 scenarios in the Casper test, and each one is scored by a different rater.

-Raters aren’t given any of your personal information—they don’t know what you look like, where you’re from, and they aren’t provided with your answers to the other sections.
-The only thing a rater sees is your typed or recorded reply to the specific section they’re scoring.
+Raters aren’t given any of your personal information.
+They don’t know what you look like or where you’re from, and they aren’t provided with your answers to the other sections.
+The only thing a rater sees is your typed or recorded reply to the specific scenario they’re scoring.

 Raters are not provided with an answer key.
-They are given general information about the central concepts and ideas that are key to the section, but little more than that.
-It’s therefore important to understand that Casper isn’t made up of right or wrong answers.
+They are given general information about the central concepts and ideas key to the section, but little more.
+It’s, therefore, essential to understand that Casper isn’t made up of right or wrong answers.

-The test is divided into two response sections, a video response section (6 scenarios) and a typed response section (8 scenarios).
-Video responses have two questions per scenario, and typed responses have three questions.
+The test is divided into two response sections—a video response section (four scenarios) and a typed response section (seven scenarios).
+Both sections ask two questions.
 Your score is based on your overall performance.
-If you run out of time and aren’t able to answer each question but your previous responses are professional and comprehensive, you may not incur a penalty.
+If you run out of time and aren’t able to answer each question, but your previous responses are professional and comprehensive, you may not incur a penalty.

 6. How Do I Know If I Need to Take a Casper Test?

-While the Casper test is now used by dozens of schools in the US and beyond, it is not a requirement of every program.
-In order to determine if you need to take the Casper, check the requirements of the specific programs you’re interested in attending.
+While the Casper test is used by dozens of schools in the US and beyond, it is not a requirement for every program.
+In order to determine if you need to take Casper, check the requirements of the specific programs you’re interested in attending.

 This is a complete list of medical schools that require Casper in the US.